Practical hybrid decoding scheme for parity-encoded spin systems: ERROR-CORRECTING CODES AND PARITY-ENCODING ARCHITECTURE

 Now, let us consider the graph in Fig.\ref{fig:3}, which is topologically equivalent to Fig.\ref{fig:2}(a).
-This graph is nothing but the SLHZ model \cite{lechnerQuantumAnnealingArchitecture2015}.
-This implies that the SLHZ model is essentially a PE-based model that utilizes the weight-4 syndrome, as viewed from the perspective of the spin glass model.
-The plaquette referred to by LHZ \cite{lechnerQuantumAnnealingArchitecture2015} and the stabilizer by A. Rocchetto, S. C. Benjamin, and Y. Li \cite{rocchettoStabilizersDesignTool2016} corresponds to the weight-4 syndrome from the perspective of the classical ECCs, each of the elements is given by a product of four elements in $\boldsymbol{x}$ if $\boldsymbol{x}$ is complemented by the fictitious spin variables $x_{ii} \,(i=2,\ldots,K-1)$ with fixed value $+1$: $s_{klmn}^{(4)}(\boldsymbol{x})=x_{km}x_{lm}x_{ln}x_{kn}$ \cite{lechnerQuantumAnnealingArchitecture2015}.
-The vector $\boldsymbol{s}^{(n)}(\boldsymbol{x})$ should be an all-one vector, i.e., the vector whose elements are all one, for the associated state $\boldsymbol{x}$ of the physical spin to be a valid code-state.
+This graph is simply the SLHZ model \cite{lechnerQuantumAnnealingArchitecture2015}.
+This implies that the SLHZ model is essentially a PE-based model that utilizes the weight-4 syndrome, as viewed from the perspective of the spin-glass model.
+The plaquette referred to by LHZ \cite{lechnerQuantumAnnealingArchitecture2015} and the stabilizer by Rocchetto, Benjamin, and Li \cite{rocchettoStabilizersDesignTool2016} correspond to the weight-4 syndrome from the perspective of the classical ECCs.
+Each of the elements is given by a product of four elements in $\textbf{x}$ if $\textbf{x}$ is complemented by the fictitious spin variables $x_{ii} \,(i=2,\ldots,K-1)$ with fixed value $+1$: $s_{klmn}^{(4)}(\textbf{x})=x_{km}x_{lm}x_{ln}x_{kn}$ \cite{lechnerQuantumAnnealingArchitecture2015}.
+The vector $\textbf{s}^{(n)}(\textbf{x})$ should be an all-one vector, i.e., the vector the elements of which are all one, for the associated state $\textbf{x}$ of the physical spin to be a valid code state.